Dynamsoft/barcode-reader-javascript-demo/README.md

-# Official Demo for Dynamsoft Barcode Reader JavaScript SDK
+# Demo for Dynamsoft Barcode Reader JavaScript SDK

 This repository contains the source code for the official demo of the Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library").